Updated August 9th, 2018

 2018 Chrysler Pacifica Buying Advice

 This is the best minivan for you if you want an excellent blend of style, comfort, and available safety features.
-It’s also your only option for a gas-electric hybrid minivan — and it’s a plug-in, that can travel about 30 miles using no gas at all.
+It’s also your only option for a gas-electric hybrid minivan — a plug-in that can travel about 30 miles using no gas at all.

-Adopting a name originally worn by a Chrysler crossover SUV from 2004-2008, this minivan was all-new for model-year-2017 and gets a surprising number of updates for 2018.
-The gas-only lineups get a new base model that lowers the price of entry to the Pacifica family by $2,000.
-All trim levels get an infotainment-system upgrade, plus key safety features as standard equipment – although the most complete suite of driver assists remains exclusive to the costliest model grades.
+Adopting a name originally worn by a Chrysler crossover SUV from 2004-2008, this minivan was all-new for model-year 2017 and gets a surprising number of updates for 2018.
+The gas-only lineups gain a base model that cuts the price of entry to the Pacifica family by $2,000.
+All trim levels get an infotainment-system upgrade and some key safety features are now standard – although the most complete suite of driver assists remains exclusive to the costliest trim levels.

-Also for ’18, desirable amenities, such as an imbedded navigation system, 4G LTE connectivity, and upgraded audio become available on the less-expensive trim levels.
+Also for ’18, desirable amenities such as an imbedded navigation system, 4G LTE connectivity, and upgraded audio become available on the less-expensive Pacifica models.
 And Chrysler completes the phase-in of a fuel-saving engine idle stop/start system for all gas-only models except the new entry-level trim.